Frequently Asked Questions

 A: All adverse events must be reported if the event meets the definition for an unanticipated serious event and is also possibly, probably, or clearly related to the intervention.
 All deaths, regardless of cause or anticipation, must be reported within 24 hours of such occurrence.
 All other adverse events must be reported within 5 working days from the date of the occurrence.
 The relationship of the adverse event to the research intervention must be determined by the investigator.

 Q: I'm planning a human subjects research project at a hospital where I have privileges but which is not affiliated with UT's IRB.
 The hospital IRB has approved the protocol.
-Am I required to submit to UT's IRB?
+Am I required to submit to UT's IRB for approval of this project before it can be initiated?

 Q: I am interested in conducting a research study using a commercially available drug for the approved purpose.
-Does the UTHSC IRB need to review this research before my study is initiated?
+Does the UTHSC IRB need to review and approve this research before my study is initiated?

 Q: I am planning a research project using purchased human cell lines in an animal model.
 Do I need IRB approval?